 Calculate the death rate of PRO with and without Hets (IN Co-culture and Axenic).

-Co-culture reduce the mortality rate!
+Co-culture reduce the mortality rate! – not done, need guidance

 Figure that Osnat suggested - 30 graphs from exp 1 (all CC+Axenic) of decline and % mortality.